 This is your traditional employee—the person who’s in it for the long haul.
 A full-time hire is someone who works a standard schedule (usually 35-40 hours a week) and is fully integrated into your team.

-Full-time employees get the benefits package, have a permanent desk (whether that’s in an office or at home), and become a part of your company culture.
-Full-time employees are ideal when you need someone who’s deeply invested in your business, and you’re ready to make a long-term commitment to them.
+Full-time employees receive the benefits package, have a permanent desk (whether in an office or at home), and become part of your company culture.
+They're an ideal hire when you need someone who’s deeply invested in your business, and you’re ready to make a long-term commitment to them.

 Contract Work

 Think of contract workers as specialists.
-These are the folks you bring on board for specific projects or to fill short-term needs.
-Contractors are usually highly skilled in a particular area—whether it’s web design, marketing, or accounting—and they’re hired to tackle a set task or project.
+These are the people you bring on board for specific projects or to meet short-term needs.
+Contract workers are usually highly skilled in a particular area—whether it’s web design, marketing, or accounting—and they’re hired to handle a specific task or project.

 Contracts can range from a few weeks to several months, and once the job is done, they move on.
-Most contractors will have several clients they’re working with simultaneously.
+Most contractors work with several clients simultaneously.

 Contract workers give you flexibility and access to specialized skills without long-term commitment.